chungers/infrakit/docs/content/aws.md

 ### Scaling workers

-You can scale the worker count using the AWS Node Autocaling group.
+You can scale the worker count using the AWS Node Autoscaling group.
 Docker will automatically join or remove new instances to the Swarm.

 Changing manager count live is _not_ currently supported.

 ### Upgrading Docker and changing instance sizes

-In the AWS Console, find your Cloudformation stack and select "Update stack".
-Use the Cloudformation template link.
+In the AWS Console, find your CloudFormation stack and select "Update stack".
+Use the CloudFormation template link.
 This will let you change the input parameters for the template.
 AWS will summarize the proposed changes, whether that's changing the AMIs to upgrade Docker or to change instance sizes.

 Docker will ensure that upgrade and instance size changes are handled with minimal impact to running apps.